Frequently Asked Questions

 When will the Resiliency Center be built?

-The Energy Hub will be completed in fall 2022.
+The Resiliency Center will be completed in fall 2022.

 What is Clean Commuters?

 Clean Commuters offers a variety of resources to help you quickly and affordably get where you need to go, without the tailpipe emissions.
 It includes electric vehicle chargers (for free!) at a central community building, vanpooling, and local transit options using zero emissions vehicles.

 What are the benefits of Clean Commuters?